GorgonzolaRex/wizardry-daphne-guide/docs/abyss-guides/3-guarda-fortress/corrosion.md

         - Increased when your party enters the field of view of a corrosion sentry
         - Cannot be decreased while in the Fortress, but can be changed in the Cursed Wheel

-    === "Corrosion Effects"
+    === "Abyss Corrosion Level"

-        - Fortress Appearance - Wall goo becomes more prominent with high corrosion
+        - Fortress Appearance: Wall goo becomes more prominent with higher corrosion
-        - Requests - Some requests become unavailable as essential NPCs are driven insane or die as a result of high corrosion, which affects what endings are available
+        - Requests: Some requests become unavailable as essential NPCs are driven insane or die as a result of higher corrosion, which affects what endings are available
-        - Monsters - Different monsters spawn, with stronger monsters at lower corrosion
+        - Monsters: Different monsters spawn, with stronger monsters at lower corrosion
-        - Greater Warped One - The Greater Warped One is much stronger at lower corrosion, gaining new abilities and increased damage and health
+        - Greater Warped One: The Greater Warped One is much stronger at lower corrosion, gaining new abilities and increased damage and health

-    === "Corrosion Sentries"
+    === "13 Corrosion Sentries"
         - Total of 13 corrosion sentries that appear as stationary flying enemies
         - Stepping into their field of view sounds an alarm, increases the Fortress's corrosion level, and counts as a "Spotted" flag in the Cursed Wheel
         - Corrosion sentries are not the same as standard floor sentries, which are simply powered-up normal enemies